Wandayu03/EduFun/README.md

 # EduFun
 EduFun is a technology-based education company from Indonesia.
 EduFun provides access to educational content in written format in Indonesian, delivered online through a website.

+*Note: To see code project, go to branch and choose master, the code is right there

 Nama : Wanda Ayu Hafidzoh
 NIM : 2602199872
 Quiz Web Programming Documentation